Evening Primrose

 Is Evening Primrose safe to take daily?

 Evening Primrose has a Cooling energy and Sweet post-digestive effect.
 Key cautions: Evening primrose oil may increase the risk of bleeding in individuals on anticoagulant medications (warfarin, heparin, aspirin).
 Those with bleeding disorders should use with caution.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Evening Primrose?

 Standard supplementation: 1-3 grams EPO daily (providing 70-300 mg GLA).
 For cyclical breast pain: 3-4 grams daily.
 For eczema: 4-8 grams daily (adults), 2-4 grams (children).
 For rheumatoid arthritis: Sufficient oil to provide 1.4-2.8 grams GLA daily (this often requires combining with borage oil for higher GLA content).
 For general hormonal support: 1-2 grams daily during the luteal phase (ovulation to menstruation), or daily throughout the cycle.
 Effects typically emerge after 6-12 weeks of consistent use.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Evening Primrose with other herbs?